-INTENT TO APPLY FORM SUBMISSION
+INTENT TO APPLY FORM NOTIFICATION AND SUBMISSION

-Please contact the Institute at least one week prior to the Intent to Apply form deadline to request information about how to submit a form.
-Include the lead applicant's full name, email address, and the proposed school name in this request.
-Forms are available at www.newyorkcharters.org/request-for-proposals/.
+Applicants must contact the Institute at least one week prior to the Intent to Apply form deadline to request information about how to submit a form.
+Please include the lead applicant's full name, email address, and the proposed school name in this request.
+Intent to Apply Forms are available at newyorkcharters.org/request-for-proposals/.
+Applicants must upload Intent to Apply forms to Epicenter (see below for additional information).